 Students in this course will conduct an independent research study of a relevant topic of current trends and issues in early childhood education.
 The topic will be defined jointly by student and instructor.
 Field research and oral presentation is required.
+This course requires 350 hours of field experience.
 Prerequisite: EN112, Senior status and permission of instructor.